zeelsheladiya/OurDB-Database/README.md

 ## Features
 - Light weight (size less than 2mb)
 - Scalable
-- Can run cross platform (Windows ,Mac ,Linux)
+- Crossplatform (Windows, Mac, Linux)
 - Dynamically made database.
 Any developer can easily made changes
 - Files with own encryption and own extension .Ourdb
 - Low end device like Arduino , raspberry pi can also run it.